Homegrown Food Trail

 If wine's a favourite be sure to pop into Mercury Bay Estate for a quick tasting as you make your way off the beaten track to Cathedral Cove Macadamias, offering a range of spice mixes, oils and fresh nuts prepared and cooked many ways.

-Definitely add The Pour House and Hot Water Brewing company to the list before venturing to Tairua to Manaia Kitchen and Bar or Flock, the perfect way to cleanse the palate as a final stop on your journey.
+Definitely add The Pour House and Hot Water Brewing company to the list before venturing to Tairua to Manaia Kitchen and Bar or The Old Mill Cafe, the perfect way to cleanse the palate as a final stop on your journey.